📈 Finance

 What is compound interest?

-Compound interest is interest calculated on both the principal and accumulated interest.
-Unlike simple interest, it grows exponentially — earning "interest on interest" every period.
+Compound interest is interest calculated on both the initial principal and the accumulated interest from previous periods.
+Unlike simple interest (which only calculates interest on the principal), compound interest grows exponentially — earning "interest on interest."
+Albert Einstein reportedly called it the eighth wonder of the world.

 What is the compound interest formula?